-The areas we serve in Summit and Park County include Breckenridge, Dillon, Keystone, Copper Mountain, Silverthorne and Frisco.
+The areas we serve in Summit and Park Counties including Breckenridge, Dillon, Frisco, Keystone, Copper Mountain, Silverthorne and Alma.
 You’ll find more information on each below.

 Located at 9,603 feet above sea level on the western slope of the Continental Divide in the heart of the Rocky Mountains lies the charming Victorian-style town of Breckenridge.
 Although it feels remote, one of the town’s calling cards is its accessibility, being only 90 miles from Denver.